 You will have follow-up visits to see how your ulcer is healing especially if the ulcer was in the stomach.

-Your provider may want to perform an upper endoscopy after treatment to make sure healing has taken place.
+Your provider may want to perform an upper endoscopy after treatment if the ulcer was in your stomach.
+This is to make sure healing has taken place and there are no signs of cancer.

 You will also need follow-up testing to check that the H pylori bacteria are gone.
 You should wait at least 2 weeks after therapy is completed to be retested.
 Test results before that time may not be accurate.